Hi, I’m Shirley Ann and this is my family…

 My name is Shirley-Ann, I’m married to the most wonderful man in the world and we have two daughters whom we have homeschooled from the beginning.
 We come from Cape Town, South Africa originally but 10 years ago we immigrated to the UK.
 We naturalized in November 2017 so we are officially British!

 Let’s begin with a little backstory.
-12 Years ago the Lord called us to homeschool our two precious daughters.
-After homeschooling for so many years, I guess I could put myself into that category that seems to be a catch-phrase in the homeschooling community of being a ‘veteran homeschooler’.
-That means that you’ve experienced the highs and lows that come with making such a life-changing choice, lived to tell the tale and hopefully being able to pass on some hard-earned experience – the reason for this blog.
+12 years ago the Lord called us to homeschool our two precious daughters.
+After homeschooling for so many years, I guess I could put myself into that category that seems to be a catchphrase in the homeschooling community of being a ‘veteran homeschooler’.
+That means that you’ve experienced the highs and lows that come with making such a life-changing choice, lived to tell the tale and hopefully been able to pass on some hard-earned experience – the reason for this blog.

 Writing for Homeschooling Publications…

-Having kept a personal blog throughout the years of our adventures has connected me with many wonderful homeschoolers across the globe and afforded me the opportunity to write for Barb’s Outdoor Hour Challenge newsletter for many years and become a contributing author for the popular ‘Curriculum Choice’ website for which I still write.
+Having kept a personal blog throughout the years of our adventures has connected me with many wonderful homeschoolers across the globe and afforded me the opportunity to write for the Outdoor Hour Challenge newsletter for many years.
+I am now the editor of the Outdoor Hour Challenges new website, Homeschool Nature Study.
+I am also a contributing author for the popular ‘Curriculum Choice’ website.
 You can read all my curriculum reviews here.

 So What Will I Find Here?

 Great question!
 I’m glad you asked.